LinneaSjoholm/Airbean-backend/README.md

 Method: POST
 Description: This endpoint allows a user to log out.

-### 5.
+### 6.
+/admin

+URL: /admin/login
+Method: POST
+Description: This endpoint allows admin to log in.

-URL: /cart
+URL: /admin/products
-method: POST
+Method: POST
-Description: this endpoint allow a user to add an item to their cart.
+Description: This endpoint allows admin to add new product to menu.

-URL: /cart
+URL: /admin/products/:id
-method: GET
-Description: this endpoint returns the current contents of the cart along with the total price.
+Method: PUT
+Description: This endpoint allows admin to modify a product on the menu.

-URL: /cart/:id
+URL: /admin/products/:id
-method: DELETE
+Method: DELETE
-Description: This endpoint allows a user to remove an item from their cart by specifying the item's ID in the URL.
+Description: This endpoint allows admin to remove a product from menu.

+URL: /admin/campaign
+Method: POST
+Description: This endpoint enables administrators to add a campaign offer.

+URL: /admin/logout
+Method: POST
+Description: This endpoint allows admin to log out.

 ### Security